 CEUs are awarded for teacher certificate renewal courses in terms of “units of credit.”
 Other certificate renewal CEUs are in Cosmetology, Real Estate, and Real Estate Appraisal.
 There is an application to the governing agency for CEU course approval.
 All other courses awarding CEUs will be approved on a course by course basis using the criteria listed below.
 Adult Basic Education, GED, and most general adult education and self-supporting courses will not be measured in institutional CEUs.

 Edgecombe Community College’s policy in regard to CEU courses requires all the following criteria be met before CEUs will be awarded.

-- The activity will be sponsored, CEUs determined, and faculty personnel approved by the Corporate and Community Development Division at Edgecombe Community College.
+- The activity will be sponsored, CEUs determined, and faculty personnel approved by the Continuing Education Division at Edgecombe Community College.

 - The amount of CEUs for any course shall be determined prior to the course offering announcement.

 - In the preplanning sessions, there is active involvement by the target population, appropriate instructional personnel, and representation by Edgecombe Community College.

 - There is an articulated activity description, an identification of the target population rationale, education need(s), objectives, sequential outline of the program, and a vehicle for evaluation.